 In addition to and independent of the requested removal of the TAN process, the Associations request that the scope of acts or things that can be requested be limited.
-As discussed, this can be done through a combination of placing greater limits around the relevant objectives of agencies, removing acts and things that are only incidental and ancillary to a function of an agency and by limiting the cases when agencies can issue notices to incidences where the matter that is being investigated or sought to be prevented by an agency is a serious offence.
+As discussed, this can be done through a combination removing acts and things that are only incidental and ancillary to a function of an agency and by limiting the cases when agencies can issue notices to incidences where the matter that is being investigated or sought to be prevented by an agency is a serious offence.